 Christmas Festivities

-The Mediterranean region surely has one of the best seasonal festivals around the globe and Barcelona is one of the choices you will not regret.
+The Mediterranean region surely has one of the best seasonal festivals around the globe, and Barcelona is one of the choices you will not regret.

-Tips for travelling during November in Barcelona:
+Tips for traveling during November in Barcelona:

-To help make your journey all the more smooth, here’s a quick list of our tried-and-tested tips:
+To help make your journey all the more smooth, here’s a quick list of our tried-and-tested tips

-- Learn a few words to help you get around.
+• Learn a few words to help you get around.
 Although English is widely spoken in the city, simple Spanish (Castellano) words can go a long way with the locals.
-Hola (hello), gracias (thank you) and por favor (please) are three staples everyone should have up their sleeve.
+Hola (hello), gracias (thank you), and por favor (please) are three staples everyone should have up their sleeve.

-- If you book a few months in advance, you can score even cheaper tickets and transport.
+• If you book a few months in advance, you can score even cheaper tickets and transport.
 Renfe (the national train service) has dirt-cheap tickets for as little as €9!

 An Insider Guide to the Best Barcelona Attractions